mxochicale/3minutesthesis/rehearsals/abstract-submission/README.md

 where people follow upper arm movements performed by a robot in order to test the algorithms that measure movement variability[5].

-Applications of my research are many but let me give you two examples
+Applications of my research are many but let me just give you two examples
 * In the last five years,
 robots like Palro, a small humanoid robot, can play games and dance with the elder and therefore keep their minds active.
 * Another one is Pepper, a personal humanoid robot, which has the power